-The proposed rules are consistent with the rules of those states that also regulate the practice of physical therapy.
+The proposed rules are consistent with the rules of those states that also regulate the practice of applied behavior analysis.

 A. If the rules exceed standards in those states, please explain why and specify the costs and benefits arising out of the deviation.